-Explain: Now that you've thought about your own identity and the invisible connections you might have with others, find an opportunity to support someone.
+Now that you have thought about your own identity and the invisible connections you have with others, find an opportunity to support someone.
 This can be someone you don't even know.
-It might take bravery, but most important things do.
+It might take courage, but most important things do.